amzn/style-dictionary/docs/transform_groups.md

 # Transform Groups

 Transform Groups are a way to easily use multiple transforms at once.
 They are an array of transforms.
-You can define a custom transform group with the [`registerTransformGroup`](api.md#registertransformgroup) method.
+You can define a custom transform group with the [`registerTransformGroup`](api.md#registertransformgroup).

 You use transformGroups in your config file under platforms > [platform] > transformGroup